Mrian07/Proyeksi/docs/user-guide/news/README.md

 ![delete-news](delete-news.png)

-## Latest news section on the OpenProject landing page
+## Latest news section on the ProyeksiApp landing page

-On the OpenProject landing page of the application, you have a latest news section.
+On the ProyeksiApp landing page of the application, you have a latest news section.
 Here, all latest news from all your projects will be summarized.

 Clicking on the title of a news will bring you to the news details in the corresponding project.